-- If you are bringing in Film Equipment, provide the list with equipment details with value and serial numbers for custom clearance.
+- For Film Equipment to be brought in, provide the list with Equipment List with value and serial numbers for custom clearance.

 Things to know about Filming Permits in Nepal.

-National Filming Permits are provided by the Ministry of Communication and Information Technology.
-Additional permits depending on the kind of the shoot are provided by the Civil Aviation Authority and National Parks/Conservational Areas.
+Ministry of Communication and Information Technology facilitates and issues the basic National Filming Permit.
+This covers filming locations inside Nepal excluding Special Areas ( National Parks, Heritage Areas, etc.), ceteris paribus.
 The Ministry of Communication and Information Technology grants the permission for the shooting of any kind of TV commercials, Travel documentaries, Documentaries, music videos, feature films, and other films.

-After getting a Film Permit, The Film Development Board of Nepal provides a letter of guarantee for the foreign filmmakers to temporarily import filming equipment without paying the custom duty.
+After getting a Film Permit and the appointment of the Liasion Officer, The Film Development Board of Nepal provides a letter of guarantee for the foreign filmmakers to temporarily import filming equipment without paying the custom duty.
 The FDB provides the letter of guarantee to the Local Coordinator for the temporary import and export of the film equipments.